-Inspection of personal equipment in competitions designated as Classic/Raw
+Inspection of personal equipment in competitions designated as Classic/Raw option of re-submitting alternative items.

-In competitions designates as Classic/Raw, the lifter shall present all items of Personal Equipment to the Referees conducting the weigh-in for their class, during that weigh-in.
-Any items not meeting the specifications of the Technical Rules, or considered by the Referees to be unclean or torn shall be rejected at that point and the lifter shall have the option of re-submitting alternative items.
 During the conduct of the competition the Technical Controller shall also examine items of personal equipment worn by lifters in the warm up or preparation areas and shall reject any items not meeting the specifications of the Technical Rules.
-The Technical Controller shall also reject any knee sleeves that have been put on the lifter with the assistance of any other person or method, such as the use of plastic slidings, the use of lubricants and so on.
+The Technical Controller shall also reject any knee sleeves that have been put on the lifter with the assistance of any other person or method, such as the use of plastic sliding's, the use of lubricants and so on.
 Should a lifter go onto the lifting platform and/or perform a competitive lift wearing an item of Personal Equipment not meeting the specifications of the Technical Rules, the Referees shall proceed according to rule "Referees" 6 (d).
 Referees and the Technical Controller for their particular bodyweight category must assemble 5 min prior the start of the inspection of personal equipment.
-Coach or Lifter must confirm lifters participating in the contest to the Chief referee no later than during the first round of the weigh-in for that particular bodyweight category to be able to weigh-in.
+Coach or Lifter must confirm lifters participating in the contest to the Chief referee no later than during the first round of the weigh in for that particular bodyweight category to be able to weigh in.